Execution Model

 How prices and spreads are formed

-Prices shown on the platform reflect aggregated market pricing derived from available liquidity.
-The spread represents the difference between bid and ask prices and is not fixed.
+Prices shown on the platform reflect available market pricing derived from underlying liquidity.
+The spread represents the difference between bid and ask prices at a given moment.

 The bid price represents the highest price currently available in the market at which participants are willing to buy an instrument.
 It reflects active demand at that moment and may change rapidly as market conditions evolve.